OSC/openondemand.org/index.md

 ## Where to Learn More!

+### Monthly Community Meetings
+The Open OnDemand community hosts a monthly "Open OnDemand Tips and Tricks" webinar on the first Thursday of the month at 10am PT/ 11am MT / 12pm CT / 1pm ET.
+More details on specific agendas and the Zoom coordinates are available in [this Discourse thread](https://discourse.osc.edu/t/open-ondemand-tips-and-tricks-calls/1684)

 ### Webinars / Videos

 | Date   | Publisher/Event    | Title                                                                              | Slides                                                                                  | Media                                                                                                                                                                      |